gh-viewer/book/adding-features.md

 This is the last chapter of this book, the only one not requiring to add and setup other dependencies, but rather to use some of Relay and React Native features to create a minimum product.

-> TODO: use pagination container in HomeScreen
->
-> TODO: use ListView in HomeScreen
->
-> TODO: add mutation to star/unstar in RepositoryScreen

 The first thing we're going to do it to add pagination to the `HomeScreen`, in order to load more than 10 repositories.
 To achieve this, we'll use [the `PaginationContainer` provided by Relay](https://facebook.github.io/relay/docs/pagination-container.html).

 Here is the updated `HomeScreen.js` code: